-Throughout life, our spinal column is under extreme strain...
+Throughout life, our spine is under extreme strain...

 The column is made up of vertebrae, muscles and discs that separate the vertebrae and act as a shock absorber.
-Excessive strain, such as frequent and repetitive movements, carrying loads, too intensive sport or even sitting for long periods of time, ... can lead to wear and tear and degeneration of the spine and cause most low back pain.
+Excessive strain, such as frequent and repetitive movements, carrying loads, over-intensive sport or even sitting for long periods of time, ... can cause wear and tear and degeneration of our spine, and lead to most lumbago (back pain).

 As in adults, back pain is increasingly common in children and adolescents.
-Experts estimate that, depending on age, 20 to 50 per cent of children between the ages of 10 and 15 have back pain.
+Experts estimate that, depending on age, 20 to 50% of children between the ages of 10 and 15 have back pain.

 During his or her school day, a student spends about